 8 Important Things You Forgot to Thank Your Teachers For

 Fall is (almost) here.
 The kiddos are packing up their lunch boxes, and the teachers in your life are grabbing their PSLs, putting on their sensible heels, and settling into another school year.
-They need your support and appreciation and probably a cocktail or two after work too.
-The back-to-school season is no joke, and they don’t call teaching one of the most noble professions for nothing.
+They need your support and appreciation, especially following a year-plus of distance learning, and probably a cocktail or two after work too.
+The back-to-school season is no joke, and they don't call teaching one of the most noble professions for nothing.

 This is the time of year to shower your teacher pals with TLC now that you're old enough to have teacher pals, but it's also worthwhile to spend a few moments this fall reflecting on the educators who impacted your own childhood.
 These special people probably taught you even more than you realize.
 Keep scrolling for eight examples.